ivan-novakov/ZfcShib/README.md

 And run `composer update`.

 You can use this as a ZF2 module in a ZF2 MVC application or just as a library in any other type of application.
+If you want to use it as a module, add the module name 'ZfcShib' to your application configuration.

 ## Basic usage

-Generally you have to specify a list of attributes corresponding to the environment variable names to be extracted - the `user_attr_names` option.
-You must also specify the attribute which contains the user's identity - the `id_attr_name` option.
+The adapter accepts these configuration options:

+* `id_attr_name` (required) - the name of the attribute, which contains the user identity, for example `eppn`
+* `user_attr_names` (optional) - a list of user attribute names to be extracted and added to the result user identity.
+If not specified, all default attributes will be added.
+* `system_attr_names` (optional) - a list of system attribute names to be extracted and added to the result user identity (such as `Shib-Identity-Provider` for example).
+If not specified, all default attributes will be added.

+Example:

     $adapter = new \ZfcShib\Authentication\Adapter\Shibboleth(array(
         'id_attr_name' => 'eppn',